 Computing has become an essential part of almost all aspects of our lives.
 Students majoring in Computer Science at William Penn acquire the skills necessary to meet this demand and join this exciting and rewarding career field.

 Computer Science experts are in high demand.
-The computing field is expected to achieve sustained growth through the year 2026 of 19% according to the U.S. Department of Labor, and remains one of the higher-paying career fields for college graduates.
+The computing field is expected to achieve sustained growth of 19% through the year 2026 according to the U.S. Department of Labor, and remains one of the higher-paying career fields for college graduates.
 In fact, the median annual pay in 2017 was $114,520 for computer scientists.
 Employers that have hired graduates from the WPU Computer Science program include:

 WPU opened the doors of the Musco Technology Center in 2008.
 Within the building, students have access to state-of-the-art equipment and machinery, giving them practical experience before graduation.
 The Applied Technology Division holds most of its classes here, along with the Digital Communication program.